Last Updated on

 The earlier you normalize conversations about sex, the easier these discussions will be!

 In support of you,

 P.S.
-If you know you’re ready to be having conversations about sex and relationships with your child, but you can’t make the webinar, I’d love to help.
-I have a few openings in my calendar this week: grab one here, and I’ll be able to help you with some strategy to move you forward with your particular situation.
+If you know you’re ready to be having conversations about sex and relationships with your child, I’d love to help.
+Just jump on my calendar here for a FREE 30-minute consult, and I’ll be able to help you with some strategy to move you forward with your particular situation.
 Sometimes just one call can move you off the side streets and onto the highway, and I’d love for you to experience the closeness that comes with having open conversations about sexuality.